Your cart is currently empty!

-Whether you call it alcohol abuse, alcoholism or alcohol use disorder, alcohol addiction is deadly.
-Sometimes it takes people quickly for reasons obviously related to the drinking, sometimes it takes people suddenly in accidents or violent outbursts, sometimes it compounds depression and inspires suicide and sometimes it slowly erodes the quality of a person’s life dissolving their relationships and self-esteem before they die of cancer, a stroke or a heart attack that could have been prevented.
+Whether you call it alcohol abuse, alcoholism, or alcohol use disorder, alcohol addiction is deadly.
+Sometimes it takes people quickly for reasons obviously related to drinking.
+Sometimes it takes people suddenly in accidents or violent outbursts.
+Sometimes alcohol abuse compounds depression and inspires suicide and sometimes it slowly erodes the quality of a person’s life dissolving their relationships and self-esteem before they die of cancer, stroke, or heart attack that could have been prevented.

 1. We admitted we were powerless over alcohol – that our lives had become unmanageable.

-I found a cyber-community that allowed me to work my own recovery the way that I needed to work it.
-I read voraciously, stayed accountable by writing almost every day and my recovery surprised me by being the discovery of the voice I’d drowned for years.
+I found an online community that allowed me to work my own recovery the way that I needed to work it.
+I read voraciously, and stayed accountable by writing almost every day and my recovery surprised me by being the discovery of the voice I’d drowned for years.

 If you, like me, do not resonate with the traditional steps to recovery don’t be afraid and don’t feel guilty.
 Find your own way.
 In the end, finding your own way in a culture that glorifies the need to drink, is what sobriety is all about!